projen/projen/docs/java.md

 TBD.

 > Publishing to Maven is still not supported output of the box.
 Since the
-> package output of `MavenProject` is compatible with
+> package output of `JavaProject` is compatible with
 > [jsii-release](https://www.npmjs.com/package/jsii-release), and we already
 > release to Maven from jsii projects, it should be possible to reuse quite a
 > lot.